 WELCOME TO THAILAND

-Doi (mountain in Thai) Inthanon was the middle climb of our whirlwind sweep through Asia – first stop Mt.
-Fuji, Japan (4 routes) second stop Doi Inthanon (with Doi Suthep and Doi Pui as a Thailand bonus) and finishing with Wuling Pass, Taiwan (3 routes to the summit).
+Doi (mountain in Thai) Inthanon was the middle climb of our whirlwind sweep through Asia – our first stop was Mt.
+Fuji, Japan (four routes), second stop was Doi Inthanon (with Doi Suthep and Doi Pui as a Thailand bonus), and finishing with Wuling Pass, Taiwan (three routes to the summit).